 To quote Dr. Robert Anda from the film Resilience, “ACEs are not destiny ..
 ACEs are a tool for understanding the health of a population as a whole.
 For individuals, an ACE score can be a tool for understanding their own risk for health and social problems, and empower them to make changes for themselves and their children.”

-SAFEchild is partnering with Marbles Museum to show free public screenings of Resilience on the second Wednesday of the month from 8:30am to 9:30am.
-The next screening is Wednesday, May 8.
-Register for the screening here.
+Public screenings of Resilience – SAFEchild is partnering with Marbles Museum to show free screenings of Resilience on the second Wednesday of the month from 8:30am to 9:30am.
+The next screening will be Wednesday, June 12.
+Register here.